Microprocessor: SMP and multi-core design

-SMP symmetric multiprocessing is a configuration of two, four, or more CPU's (in pairs) that are typically used in servers, certain workstations and in desktop personal computers, since the 1990s.
+SMP symmetric multiprocessing is a configuration of two, four, or more CPUs (in pairs) that are typically used in servers, certain workstations and in desktop personal computers, since the 1990s.
 A multi-core processor is a single CPU that contains more than one microprocessor core.

 This popular two-socket motherboard from Abit was released in 1999 as the first SMP enabled PC motherboard, the Intel Pentium Pro was the first commercial CPU offered to system builders and enthusiasts.
-The Abit BP9 supports two Intel Celeron CPU's and when used with a SMP enabled operating system (Windows NT/2000/Linux) many applications obtain much higher performance than a single CPU.
-The early Celerons are easily overclockable and hobbyists used these relatively inexpensive CPU's clocked as high as 533Mhz - far beyond Intel's specification.
-After discovering the capacity of these motherboards Intel removed access to the multiplier in later CPU's.
+The Abit BP9 supports two Intel Celeron CPUs and when used with a SMP enabled operating system (Windows NT/2000/Linux) many applications obtain much higher performance than a single CPU.
+The early Celerons are easily overclockable and hobbyists used these relatively inexpensive CPUs clocked as high as 533MHz - far beyond Intel's specification.
+After discovering the capacity of these motherboards Intel removed access to the multiplier in later CPUs.

 In 2001 IBM released the POWER4 CPU, it was a processor that was developed over five years of research, began in 1996 using a team of 250 researchers.
 The effort to accomplish the impossible was buttressed by development of and through—remote-collaboration and assigning younger engineers to work with more experienced engineers.
 The teams work achieved success with the new microprocessor, Power4.
 It is a two-in-one CPU that more than doubled performance at half the price of the competition, and a major advance in computing.
 The business magazine eWeek wrote: "The newly designed 1GHz Power4 represents a tremendous leap over its predecessor".
 An industry analyst, Brad Day of Giga Information Group said: "IBM is getting very aggressive, and this server is a game changer".